 This course is ideal for learners who, are interested to find out more about events and people of the past.

-The Humanities department will also be running a trip in October 2021 to Russia, visiting Moscow and St Petersburg.
+The Humanities department are also hoping to run future trips to Russia, visiting Moscow and St Petersburg.

 Who is this course aimed at?